Coal News We love to talk!

 MP Sukumaran Nair, Director, Centre for Green Technology & Management, pointed out that the low capacity utilisation of the terminal was due to the delay in establishing pipeline connectivity to Mangaluru and Bengaluru.
 The 503-km Kochi-Mangaluru line was beset by land acquisition issues.

-- India announces new licensing policy to boost oil output Read more
+- India offers incentives to state-owned oil and gas firms Read more